Osteopathic Clinical Medicine (OCM)

 OCM 3101A.
 Osteopathic Manual Medicine III A. (1 Credit Hour)

 Students will continue their training in osteopathic manipulative medicine based on the distinctive DMU heritage as developed through the contributions of Drs.
 TePoorten, Zink, Mitchell, Korr and others who have followed these pioneers of the profession.
-During each core clinical clerkship rotation, students will be assigned corresponding chapters in the required textbook and will document osteopathic diagnosis and manual treatment of the musculoskeletal-fascial system in patients on each of the clinical rotations.
+During each core clinical clerkship rotation, students will complete modules to reinforce and enhance their knowledge of osteopathic principles and practice.

 OCM 3101B.
 Osteopathic Manual Medicine III B. (1 Credit Hour)